ryancollingwood/diablo_4_armory_fetcher/README.md

 Using this you can track your characters until/if Blizzard create an official API.

+## Details

+- Based off of https://github.com/patrickloeber/python-github-action-template for using Github actions to run on a schedule
+- By default the script is run every twelve hours as specified in `.github/workflows/actions.yml`.
+I'd caution against running this too often as it would put a load on the kind folks at d4armory.io

 ## Setup

 ### Find Your Account ID∏